 For the nurses working in intense medical environments like trauma units and emergency rooms on a daily basis, it can be very difficult to deal with the stress of tending to very serious medical situations.
 A study found that 80% of emergency nurses experienced compassion fatigue compared to other selected inpatient specialty nurses.
-So what is compassion fatigue and how can it affect someone’s profession and personal life?
+Now, during the pandemic, where there are so many uncertain variables, these emotions are heightened.
+So what is compassion fatigue and how does it affect someone’s profession and personal life?

 What is Compassion Fatigue?

-To start, compassion fatigue can be thought of as a specific kind of nurse burnout.
-Whereas “burnout” generally describes the general state of being overworked, physically and emotionally stressed, and general exhaustion, compassion fatigue is when it becomes difficult to relate to patients on an emotional level in order to provide the most compassionate care possible.
-For those working in extremely stressful and emotionally taxing environments, this is a huge issue for the well-being of nurses and the safety and efficiency of a hospital.
+To start, compassion fatigue is a specific kind of nurse burnout.
+For example, “burnout” describes the general state of being overworked, physically and emotionally stressed, and general exhaustion.
+However, compassion fatigue is when nurses struggle to relate to patients on an emotional level.
+This can prevent them from providing the most compassionate care possible.
+For nurses working in extremely stressful and emotionally taxing environments, this is a huge issue for the their well-being.
+It also creates risk as far as the safety and efficiency of a hospital.

-The massive stress and emotionally callousness that can come as a result of compassion fatigue is something that needs to be recognized in the nursing community.
-With staffing shortages already putting a strain on how much work each nurse has to take on, it’s important to tend to those making an effort to stay with the profession to ensure they have the support needed.
+The massive stress and emotional callousness that happens as a result of compassion fatigue is something that the nursing community needs to recognize.
+With staffing shortages and a pandemic already putting a strain on how much work each nurse has to take on, it’s important that nurses get the support that they need.

-For those nurses experiencing compassion fatigue, the symptoms can often be displayed as emotional distance, dissatisfaction, and an unwillingness to interact with others from a place of caring.
-Addressing these things with a nurse in your life or a coworker can be very tricky, as it’s common for people to dig deeper into unhealthy behaviors as a means of justifying their experience.
+For nurses experiencing compassion fatigue, they display symptoms such as emotional distance, dissatisfaction, and an unwillingness to interact with others from a place of caring.
+Addressing these things with a nurse in your life or a coworker can be very tricky.
+It is common for people to dig deeper into unhealthy behaviors as a means of justifying their experience.

-Research led by Dorothy Dunn, DNP, RN, and assistant professor at Northern Arizona University provided insight into the issue of compassion fatigue.
-Her research indicates that 3 general assumptions can be made when addressing the need for treating compassion fatigue in trauma nurses.
+Research led by Dorothy Dunn, DNP, RN, and assistant professor at Northern Arizona University provides insight into the issue of compassion fatigue.
+Her research indicates that there are three general assumptions when addressing the need for treating compassion fatigue in trauma nurses.

 • Pattern Nurturance – Paying attention to the interconnectedness of one’s own profession with the well-being of patients; essentially observing patterns of patients or stressful situations to gain insight and perspective on the value of compassion.